AlbertKloster/SimpleSearchEngine-Kotlin-/README.md

-# Stage 1/6: String theory
+# Stage 2/6: Expand the search
 ## Description
-Let's implement the simplest search engine possible ever.
-It should search for a specific word in a multi-word input line.

-The input line contains several words separated by a space.
-The words are numbered according to their order, with the first word having index 1.
-Consider that all the words in the line are unique, so there can be no repetition.
+Now, let's make our search a little more complex.
+Let's write a program that performs multiple searches in multiple text lines.

 ## Objectives
-Write a simple program that reads two lines: a line of words and a line containing the search word.
-The program must search in the first line for a word specified in the second one.
-The program should output the index of the specified word.
-If there is no such word in the first line, the program should print `Not Found`.
-Please remember that indexes start from 1!

-You should output exactly one line.
+Write a program that reads text lines from the standard input and processes single-word queries.
+The program must output all lines that contain the string from the query.
+For this stage, this should include the case where the query string appears as a substring of one of the text lines.
+For example, the query "bc" should be found in a line containing "abcd".

+You may choose what the text represents in your project.
+For example, each line may describe:

+- a person represented by the first name, the last name, and optionally an email;

+- an address of a building represented by the country, city, state, street, and zip code;

+- a book represented by its ISBN, title, author/authors, publisher, and so on.

+You can use any of these options or come up with your own, because your search algorithm should work regardless of what the text actually represents.

+Here is an example of an input line.
+It contains three items: the first name, the last name, and an email address.
+```
+Elsa Sanders elsa@gmail.com
+```

+In this example, all items are separated by spaces.

+The search should be case insensitive and ignore all extra spaces.

+First, the user should input a number N, which is the number of data lines they are going to enter next.
+Then the user enters N lines with data.
+After that, the user enters a number M, which is the number of search queries.
+After each query, the program should print the information it managed to find among the data.
+You can see this searching process in the example below.

-## Examples
+## Example
+In the following example, we use several names and e-mails as a dataset.
 The lines that start with `>` represent the user input.
 Note that these symbols are not part of the input.

-<b>Example 1:</b>
 ```
-> first second third fourth
+Enter the number of people:
+> 6
+Enter all people:
+> Dwight Joseph djo@gmail.com
+> Rene Webb webb@gmail.com
+> Katie Jacobs
+> Erick Harrington harrington@gmail.com
+> Myrtle Medina
-> third
+> Erick Burgess

+Enter the number of search queries:
-3
+> 3
-```

-<b>Example 2:</b>
-```
-> cat dog and mouse
+Enter data to search people:
+> ERICK

+People found:
+Erick Harrington harrington@gmail.com
+Erick Burgess

+Enter data to search people:
+> unknown
+No matching people found.

+Enter data to search people:
-> elephant
+> WEBB@gmail.com

-Not found
+People found:
+Rene Webb webb@gmail.com
 ```